 However, even if we were to rely on those meta-analyses, the payoff of grouping for reading instruction had lower effects than was found for the other subjects (only .13), and it mattered a great deal how large the groups were—groups of 5 or larger received little or no learning benefit from within-class grouping (Lou, et al., 1996).

-There are a couple of sizeable individual studies I think we need to consider, however.
+There are a couple of sizable individual studies I think we need to consider, however.

 For example, Kamil and Rausher (1990) conducted a study in which they compared whole class reading instruction with small group teaching in a large suburban school district.
 Surprisingly, they found that small groups “were not superior to whole class” teaching in terms of learning.
 There was just “too much variance within classrooms for the grouping patterns to have much of an impact.”